OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 ,24.5158,3.0959,7.9188,3.0962,7.91803,8.99369,5.66761,4.33015,3.8124,3.44797,3.44469,3.103,3.02143
 ```

+Below are the work-span analysis and benchmarking
+measurements in the CSV table `qsort-bench.csv`, followed by the corresponding
+plots in `qsort-scalability-plots.pdf`.

+### The Cilkscale visualizations

+The plots in the PDF file `qsort-scalability-plots.pdf` that was produced by
+the above example run of `cilkscale.py` are shown below:

 {% img "/img/qsort-cilkscale-scalability-plots.png", "1200" %}

-The graphical PDF output of `cilkscale.py` contains plots arranged in two
-columns and as many rows as calls to the Cilkscale API `wsp_dump()` function
+These plots are arranged in two columns and as many rows as calls to the
-(plus one untagged row for the whole-program execution).
+Cilkscale API `wsp_dump()` function (plus one untagged row for the
+whole-program execution).

-The left column plots show wall-clock execution time in seconds.
-These plots
+The left-column figures show wall-clock execution time in seconds.
-comprise four types of measurements:
+Specifically, these figures plot four types of measurements:

 - Magenta-colored dots show the observed timing measurements for the
   benchmarking runs.
 (These are collected with the benchmark binary, which